oracle/weblogic-kubernetes-operator/README.md

 This documentation includes information for users and for developers.
 It provides samples, reference material, security information and a [Quick Start](https://oracle.github.io/weblogic-kubernetes-operator/quickstart/) guide if you just want to get up and running quickly.

-Documentation for prior releases of the operator: [3.4](https://oracle.github.io/weblogic-kubernetes-operator/3.4/).
+Documentation for prior releases of the operator: [3.4](https://oracle.github.io/weblogic-kubernetes-operator/3.4/) and [4.0](https://oracle.github.io/weblogic-kubernetes-operator/4.0/).

 ## Backward compatibility guidelines